winterbe/streamjs/README.md

 # Getting started

-Stream.js requires ECMAScript 5 and works in all modern browsers.
+Stream.js is based on ECMAScript 5 and works in all modern browsers.
 You can install Stream.js manually by downloading the [latest release](https://github.com/winterbe/streamjs/releases) from GitHub.
 The `src` folder contains the minified script and a source map file for debugging.
 Alternatively you can install Stream.js with [Bower](http://bower.io/):

 ```bash
 $ bower install streamjs